 Most current control measures involve applying high water temperatures, heavy metals, or harsh/corrosive chemicals to building water systems, in order to bring bacterial levels down below “acceptable” levels.
 In some situations (particularly in existing facilities with ongoing bacterial problems), these control measures remain essential.

 Point-of-Entry (Whole Building)

 The results are dramatic.
 In new facilities, virtually all microorganisms and nutrients are removed before they can gain a foothold in building plumbing systems.
 Existing chemical residuals from the city are normally more than adequate to keep any organisms (which enter via other means) under control.
-The self-cleaning membranes last 5 – 10 years before they need changing, and the systems feature automatic membrane integrity monitoring to let operators know when maintenance is required.
+The self-cleaning membranes last 5 – 10 years before they need changing.
+Systems feature automatic membrane integrity monitoring to let operators know when maintenance is required.

-In existing facilities, point-of-entry High-Capacity Ultrafiltration (HUF™) becomes an instant “firewall” to virtually any new microorganisms or nutrients entering the facility.
-The biological life cycle is disrupted.
+In existing facilities, point-of-entry High-Capacity Ultrafiltration (HUF®) becomes an instant “firewall” to virtually any new microorganisms or nutrients entering the facility.
+The ultrafiltration disrupts the biological life cycle.
 Over a period of several months (typical), and often in conjunction with chemical disinfectant injection and system flushing, pathogen levels drop to undetectable levels.
 This occurs via a massive “die-off” within the system as microorganisms are starved for nutrients.
 Note that this process needs to be managed by a qualified infection control professional.